albavolta/albavolta.github.io/README.md

 >
 > Written: 25th June 2022

 **About Me:** Currently a year 2 Economics undergraduate, my interests are broad and the scope of this blog reflects this eclecticness.
 While my primordial interest lies in economics and finance, I am equally fascinated by the various fields of social sciences and humanities.
 In my free time I enjoy immersing myself in artistic endeavours.
-A fair amount of content here is derived through inspiration from other authors and I do not take credit for everything I mention.
-I always appreciate constructive feedback and discussions on my content so feel free to hit me up!